 But the bad news is that many doctors don't recognize specific epilepsy syndromes and don't use the right medication to treat them.
 If you're on the right drug, you're likely to have good control of your seizures.
 But if you're on the wrong drug, you may keep having seizures -- and you might not even know that there are better approaches out there.
 That's why getting expert care can be important.

-I think that all of these drugs have been shown to be effective in controlled trials.
-One of the nice things about these newer drugs is they tend to have fewer side effects.
+The nice things about these newer drugs is they tend to have fewer side effects.
 They're easier to use and more predictable.
 That's helpful, since we know that drug interactions are the bane of many patients.

 When Should Someone With Epilepsy Consider Surgery?